pschaus/book_lepl1402/source/part5.rst

 Even though the implementation from the previous section works fine on arrays containing at least 2 elements, it fails if the ``values`` array is empty or only contains 1 element.
 Indeed, in this case, ``values.length / 2 == 0``, which throws the ``IllegalArgumentException`` in the constructor of ``c1``.
 Furthermore, if ``values.length == 0``, the constructor of ``c2`` would launch the same exception.

-One could solve this problem by conditionning the creation of ``c1``, ``c2``, ``t1``, and ``t2`` according to the value of ``values.length``.
+One could solve this problem by conditioning the creation of ``c1``, ``c2``, ``t1``, and ``t2`` according to the value of ``values.length``.
 This would however necessitate to deal with multiple cases that are difficult to write and maintain.
 This problem would also be exacerbated if we want to divide the array into more than 2 parts to better exploit the available CPU cores.

 A simpler, more scalable solution consists in introducing a Boolean flag that indicates whether a result is present for each computation.
 Instead of throwing the ``IllegalArgumentException`` in the constructor, this flag would be set to ``false``.